swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 want to introduce another dependency into your project.
 It doesn't cover every edge case &mdash; but for us it was an adequate solution.

-I think this approach can work if you have mainly static JSON responses and don't want to introduce another dependency into your project.
-It doesn't cover every edge case &mdash; but for us it was an adequate solution.

 For this particular project, we were interacting with a legacy API that had some quirks that required a fair amount of Gson customizations (multiple date formats, lots of `@SerializedName`, strange null vs empty behavior) so we felt